 But you know the way to this Gal’s heart is a National Park.
 Unfortunately, we had a flight to catch out of Las Vegas that evening back to LA, so we couldn’t spend more than a couple hours here, but we did check out the Lehman Caves-which were amazing!
 The tour and photos from Lehman Caves at Great Basin National Park coming soon in another blog post shortly.

 And then it was a four-hour drive back to Las Vegas and a quick flight back to Los Angeles.
 But don’t just read about wandering the loneliest road in America along Highway 50 Nevada.
 Go drive it yourself.
 Go see the places.
 Hike the trails.
 Eat the Monster Burger.
-Meet the people.
+Meet people.
 Go back to remembering what a road trip was supposed to be.
 I have another blog post talking about Why Road Trips Are Important.